|

 Edited by Andy Ross

-like English, the question of their validity became urgent.
-English focuses
+question of their validity became urgent.

-People of my generation were taught
+People of my generation

 Taste

-about the politicization of the universities.
-But they fail to see the true
+the universities.
+But they fail to see the true cause of this, which is the

-cause of this, which is the internal collapse of the humanities.
-When
+internal collapse of the humanities.

 The restoration of judgment to its central place in the humanities will